A41 Factory VNS-41

 The VNS-41 is the first amphibious microlight aircraft made in Vietnam.
-The A41 Factory (officially Aircraft Repair Company A-41) under the Air Force and Air Defense Department (Ministry of Defense) manufactured the aircraft based on the Russian Che-22 "Korvet" design by Boris Chernov and E.Yungerov.
+The A41 Factory (officially Aircraft Repair Company A-41) under the Air Force and Air Defence Department (Ministry of Defence) manufactured the aircraft based on the Russian Che-22 Korvet design by Boris Chernov and E. Yungerov.
 A Che-22 was acquired by Vietnam in the late 1990s and from the Philippines.
+Technicians began developing the VNS-41 in June or July 2003.
+On 12 September 2004, the prototype performed its maiden flight with test pilot Nguyễn Duy Lê at the controls.